Seahawks’ search for the endangered O-linemen continues

 It begs the question of their logic: If you just paid for an $87 million jewel (Wilson), why would you then hire the cheapest security force in the business to protect it?

-With the Seahawks, it’s actually been more a question of effective acquisition than commitment.
+With the Seahawks, it’s actually been more a question of effective acquisition than of commitment.

 They have picked 14 offensive linemen in the seven drafts overseen by Schneider and coach Pete Carroll, with three first-round picks being used on college tackles.

-The occasional veteran free-agents that the Hawks have brought in have been ineffective in their system, while history suggests it’s risky to pay the inflated price that the market puts on the rare talent that doesn’t get re-signed by his own team.
+The occasional veteran free agents that the Hawks have brought in have been ineffective in their system, while history suggests it’s risky to pay the inflated price that the market puts on the rare talent who doesn’t get re-signed by his own team.

 The pass-oriented college programs aren’t producing NFL-ready linemen.
 And Schneider touched briefly on another problem.
 Young athletes don’t envision themselves as future offensive linemen.

 First, I bristle at the phrase “skill positions” referring only to those who handle the ball and score touchdowns.
-It’s an insult to the demands on players who are asked every down to block Aaron Donald and J.J.
-Watt and Von Miller.
+It’s an insult to the demands on players who are asked every down to block Aaron Donald, J.J.
+Watt or Von Miller.

 Second, if you think that linemen are just bulky blockheads, you’re unaware that they need to be among the most agile-minded on the field to mentally collate the entire range of responsibilities that can change the instant the ball is snapped, depending on shifts and stunts and blitzes.